These Low Carb Pecan Shortbread Cookies THM-S are a rich buttery shortbread cookie…

 These rich, buttery-tasting Low Carb Pecan Shortbread Cookies are a result of a tweak on a cookie posted by cake baker extraordinaire, Susie Z. on the THM main page a while back.
 This recipe gave me the idea of adapting this timeless classic to this version.

 It was a cute little cream cheese cookie that you mixed together in one bowl then rolled it up to chill and sliced it off to bake it anytime!
 It looked like a great idea so I started tweaking and became more fascinated with this “cookie” the more I learned about it.

 I’m moving it over from my old blog now, but including a link to the older recipe with lots of pictures and more variations.
 These Low Carb Pecan Shortbread cookies are being called THM Pecan Sandies by some of its fans!

-You can also see this cookie used as a cheesecake crust in this recipe for Mini Cheesecake With A Shortbread Crust that were posted a few months later.
+You can also see this cookie used as a cheesecake crust in this recipe for Mini Cheesecake With A Shortbread Crust that was posted a few months later.